-- > If the emergency occurs in the classroom or lab setting, 911 will be called. - A student requiring emergency treatment while in the clinical setting will be taken to the emergency room for emergency treatment as applicable. - Medical Nonemergency in the Classroom, Lab, or Clinical Setting - If a student becomes ill while in the classroom, lab, or clinical setting, the instructor will allow the student to rest in a quiet area until arrangements can be made for transportation home.
-The student should follow up with their health care provider. - Injury to a Nursing Student in the Clinical Setting - An incident report will be completed for the agency.
-The Wright Way Policy 6031: Emergency Care for Illness and Injuries and WSU Wright Way Policy 6032 Occupational/Non-Occupational Injury/Illness & Incident Report are also to be completed and placed on file in the appropriate Associate Chair's office.
+- If the emergency occurs in the classroom or lab setting, 911 will be called. - A student requiring emergency treatment while in the clinical setting will be taken to the emergencyroom for emergency treatment as applicable.

+Medical Nonemergency in the Classroom, Lab, or Clinical Setting

+If a student becomes ill while in the classroom, lab, or clinical setting, the instructor will allow the student to rest in a quiet area until arrangements can be made for transportation home.
+The studentshould follow up with their health care provider.

-Student Exposure to Blood or Body Fluids in the Clinical Setting
+Injury to a Nursing Student in the Clinical Setting